rohanharikr/RaviKumarPillai/_posts/2020-06-14-indian-telecom-do-not-kill-the-golden-goose.md

 **The questions that Supreme Court has asked are core to the transparency and rationale of sound governance**.
 It is primary responsibility of the Government to frame, administer and attune the laws, guidelines and procedures in a manner that convinces legal scrutiny or audit.
 The outcome of the current case has enormous bearing on the viability, sustainability and prospects of Telecom in the country.

-If the Court agrees to the staggered payment, Department of Technology (DoT) should ensure fast and flawless follow-up.
+If the Court agrees to the staggered payment, Department of Telecom (DoT) should ensure fast and flawless follow-up.
 In the event of Court not agreeing to the deferment, Government should have an alternative strategy to provide relief and support to the sector.